-The commission has decreed, for instance, that "f--k" is indecent when uttered by celebrities during live award shows -- whether exuberantly (Bono), angrily (Cher) or jokingly (Paris Hilton) -- and by blues musicians in a PBS documentary, but not by fictional soldiers in "Saving Private Ryan," where the expletives were, in the FCC's view, artistically justified.
+The commission has decreed, for instance, that "f--k" is indecent when uttered by celebrities during live award shows -- whether exuberantly (Bono), angrily (Cher) or jokingly (Nicole Ritchie) -- and by blues musicians in a PBS documentary, but not by fictional soldiers in "Saving Private Ryan," where the expletives were, in the FCC's view, artistically justified.
 Likewise, fleeting partial nudity on "NYPD Blue" was indecent, while full frontal nudity in "Schindler's List" was not.
 Call it the Spielberg Rule.

 The FCC insists on no "bulls--t" in a cop show but may allow it in "a bona fide news interview," although it emphasizes "there is no outright news exemption from our indecency rules."
 The commission can be surprisingly tolerant of a "dickhead" or an "ass," even when he is "pissed off."
 As the America Civil Liberties Union (ACLU) observes, such judgments are "simply a matter of taste, and the commissioners' efforts to rationalize their taste merely emphasize the arbitrary nature of the enterprise."